The Fight for America's Disappearing Ancient Dairy Cows

 Frank is part of a cohort of dairy-industry advocates fighting to keep rare breeds on American farms.
 He and these other die-hards paint a dire picture of a world without the cows, though they all have different reasons for bearing the heritage cross.
 The most pressing is what the loss of this genetic diversity could mean for a warming planet.

 As the world’s population continues to balloon and environmental changes endanger global food supplies, resilient cows offer numerous advantages.
 Take the heat-tolerant Pineywood breed, one of the earliest dairy breeds to come to the United States with the Spaniards in the 1500s.
 Pineywoods adapted to the American southeast and are able to thrive in extremely hot conditions, a beneficial trait to preserve amid rising temperatures.
-Most heritage breeds are also disease resistant—useful in the event of widespread epidemics—and have excellent foraging abilities, which means they could survive on grass should something happen to corn crops.
+Most heritage breeds are also disease-resistant—useful in the event of widespread epidemics—and have excellent foraging abilities, which means they could survive on grass should something happen to corn crops.

 Other conservation campaigns have been motivated less by environmentalism than by the desire to preserve history and tradition.
 In the 1970s, Vermont’s Randall cattle got down to a single herd when the farmer Everett Randall passed away.
 His family, ill-equipped to care for them, planned to disperse the remaining 15 cows.
 But when the Tennessee farmer Cynthia Creech got word of their plight in Small Farmer’s Journal, she was so moved that she researched the breed, bought all the animals, then restored them to health on her farm before moving herself and the cattle back to their hometown in Vermont.

 The ranks of these conservationists are diverse, including activists like Frank, breeding associations across the United States and Canada, research facilities, and an organization called the Livestock Conservancy, which was created in the 1970s when a few historians had trouble locating an American Milking Devon cow for a commemorative display in Massachusetts.
 The conservancy, based in North Carolina, protects heritage cows by tracking their status and conducting rare-breed rescues to retrieve dwindling herds in areas threatened by predators or development.
 The breed associations focus on connecting what few heritage farmers are left.
-The American Milking Devon association, for instance, maintains a bank of semen, which they sell to heritage breeders.
+The American Milking Devon Cattle Association, for instance, maintains a bank of semen, which they sell to heritage breeders.

 Cryopreservation, embryo transfer, and semen banks are tempting ways to grow these breeds quickly, but the practices are controversial within the heritage community for the threat they pose to gene pools that are already very limited.
 Inbreeding isn’t much better than shrinking biodiversity, so conservationists have to strike a balance.
 “If the agricultural landscape becomes more diversified, it will be less susceptible to possible collapse—like in the example of the Irish Potato Famine,” says Ryan Walker, the marketing and communications manager for the Livestock Conservancy.